-The following aids are allowed at the exams and partial exams:
+The following aids are allowed at the written exams and complementary tests:

 - Calculator without information relevant to the course. - One handwritten, single-sided A4-page with your own notes (original, not a copy), which should be handed in together with the exam.